Watch Our FREE Training

 • Wholesaling is the type of real estate investment strategy that can be used to grow or scale a business.

 Wholesalers search for potential real estate wholesale properties and profit-generating opportunities.
-Properties are often distressed properties (priced below market value) owned by financially-challenged sellers (i.e., foreclosure).
-When a wholesaler finds an investment that meets their criteria, they enter a contract with one of the homeowners selling a viable investment for an agreed-upon price within a specified timeframe.
+Properties are often distressed properties (priced below market value) owned by financially-challenged sellers.
+When a wholesaler finds an investment that meets their criteria, they enter a contract with the homeowner for an agreed-upon price within a specified timeframe.

-The executed contract awards the wholesaler (or any buyer) equitable interest as defined by the Doctrine of Equitable Conversion.
+The executed contract awards the wholesaler equitable interest as defined by the Doctrine of Equitable Conversion.

 Best Cities To Wholesale Real Estate Equitable Conversion

-But how does a wholesaler begin to know how to evaluate a real estate deal in a market objectively?
-Should it be a rental property or a multi-unit?
-The answer is usually highly personal and depends on the wholesaler’s experience, skill, resources, and professional goals.
-The good news is that since the digital marketplace has established a stronghold in real estate, wholesaling is no longer largely dependent on one’s physical location.
-Virtual wholesaling is now available and successfully practiced by many wholesalers.
+The good news is that since the digital marketplace has established a stronghold in real estate, wholesaling is no longer largely dependent on one's physical location.
+Virtual wholesaling is now available and successfully practiced by many wholesalers — meaning the best city for you may not even be the city you live in.

 Market Conditions To Consider When Wholesaling Real Estate

-Before you can determine if the market or city is suitable, you need to have a firm understanding of the wholesale process, the laws that govern it, and the market specifics in which you plan to operate.
-The following demographic and economic indicators should be considered when evaluating a market’s investment viability.
+Before you can determine if a market or city is suitable for your wholesaling business, you need a firm understanding of the wholesale process, the laws that govern it, and the market specifics in which you plan to operate.
+The following demographic and economic indicators should be considered when evaluating a market's investment viability.

 Note that the national data included below is a benchmark used by wholesalers considering new investments.
 Specific market metrics impact differently, depending on the wholesaler, the neighborhood, the market, and the state.